Bachelor of Science with a major in health sciences.

 Graduates will emerge from the program with realistic ideas regarding how to implement their knowledge, skills and values in a variety of settings.

-The following links display the curriculum for the different tracks within the health sciences major.
+The following links display the curriculum guides for the different tracks within the health sciences major.
+Health Sciences students must also complete the Drake Curriculum requirements; these requirements are included in the curriculum guides listed below.